 Where it is clear that an investigation by the Police or Children's Social Care services is unnecessary, or the 'strategy discussion' or initial evaluation decides that is the case, the Designated Officer(s) will discuss the next steps with the case manager.
 In those circumstances, the options open to the school depend on the nature and circumstances of the allegation and the evidence and information available.
-This will range from taking no further action to dismissal or a decision not to use the person's services in future.
-Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative (see guidance on suspension, below).
+This will range from taking no further action to an internal school based investigation (see below).